Halo 5: Guardians: Reception

-The game's artificial intelligence (AI) received mixed impressions.
+The game's AI received mixed impressions.
 Chris Carter found the squad controls rudimentary, but found the team chatter and their assistance welcome.
 GamesTM pointed out flaws in enemies by criticizing overpowered bosses and saying that "the number of things that can kill you instantly—even on Normal difficulty—is exasperatingly high".
 Reviewers like Carter and GamesTM complained of ally teammates failing to revive players, even in instances such as when they were standing right next to the player.

 Halo 5s campaign and story received mixed reviews.
 Timothy J. Seppala of Engadget felt it was the first time in years that the campaign felt like a step backward compared to its predecessor; "instead of addressing what it got wrong with [Halo 4] and doubling down on what it did right, the team fundamentally altered how a Halo campaign works to horrendous results."
 Times Matt Peckham felt that in comparison to the setup in Halo 5s marketing and the Hunt the Truth series, which suggested a novel direction for the series, "What happens in Halo 5s story, by contrast, feels disappointingly by the numbers."
 GameSpots Mike Mahardy felt that while the plot had promise, the campaign did not effectively capitalize on its opportunities: "Cutscenes fade to black before they feel finished.
 Character motivations shift on a whim."
 Forbes Paul Thier and GamesRadars David Houghton complained that players did not suitably impact the story's progression, and that the game's cliffhanger ended the plot at the conclusion of the first act.
 Though he also found fault with parts of Halo 5s campaign, Albert praised Cortana's threat as "less black and white" in motives than previous antagonists, and the background chatter contributing to learning more about each character.

 The game's mainstream marketing received criticism for being different from the game's plot.
 Phil Hornshaw of Digital Trends wrote that Halo 5s marketing "suggests an emotional conflict between the questionably-loyal Chief and the 'traitor-hunting' Osiris leader, Locke, but those moments are barely in the game".
 343 later promised that they had heard complaints about the lack of Master Chief in Halo 5, and would renew their focus on the character in the future.

-In a 2022 retrospective ranking the Halo series, Game Informer called Halo 5 perhaps the most controversial game in the franchise.
+In a 2022 retrospective ranking the Halo series, Game Informer called Halo 5 the most controversial game in the franchise.
+The game was followed by a sequel, Halo Infinite in 2021.